 - what treatments and conditions receive coverage;

 - whether you are covered if you travel overseas

-You can choose from a number of health insurance companies in the UK, including:
+You can choose from a number of insurance companies, including:

 Private health insurance costs £1,435 on average in 2017.
 However, you can find basic policies for around £500.